blueskycircle/etl-pipeline-template/README.md

 The database consists of three main tables designed to manage the ETL process and data quality checks:

 1.  **`weather_staging`**:
-    *   **Purpose**: This table acts as a temporary holding area for raw data fetched directly from the OpenWeatherMap API during each pipeline run.
+    *   **Purpose**: This table acts as a holding area for raw data fetched directly from the OpenWeatherMap API during each pipeline run.
 Each run is identified by a `snapshot_id`.
     *   **Key Columns**: `staging_id` (PK), `snapshot_id`, `city_name`, `observation_timestamp`, `temperature_celsius`, `api_response_json`, `fetched_timestamp`.

 2.  **`data_quality_log`**: